petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 ## Working with Custom Fields (Expando)

-When you create a [Custom Field](../../system-administration/configuring-liferay/adding-custom-fields.md) with the setting _Searchable_ enabled, the custom field is indexed with the backing asset (Blogs Entries, for example).
+When you create a [Custom Field](../../system-administration/configuring-liferay/adding-custom-fields.md) with the setting Searchable enabled, the custom field is indexed with the backing asset (Blogs Entries, for example).
 After reindexing it's also applied to existing entries.
-If you index the field as a keyword, the field itself is a text field, named like `expando__keyword__custom_fields__Enabled` (if you named the field _Enabled_ in the Custom Fields UI), but it contains a nested field mapping for creating a separate `raw` keyword field.
+For example, if you index a field you called _Enabled_ in the Custom Fields UI as a keyword, the field itself is a text field, named like `expando__keyword__custom_fields__Enabled`, but it contains a nested field mapping for creating a separate `raw` keyword field.

 To use the raw keyword field in the Custom Facet, append `.raw` to the Custom Field name in the _Aggregation Field_:

 `expando__keyword__custom_fields__Enabled.raw`

-If you've copied the field mappings locally, search the file for `expando__keyword__custom_fields__Enabled` and you can see its mapping:
+If you copied the field mappings locally, search the file for `expando__keyword__custom_fields__Enabled` and you can see its mapping:

 ```json
 {